Abstracts

 • All author financial relationships and research funding sources must be present/visible on the poster.
 If there is nothing to disclose, the poster must include the following: “Authors have no financial relationships to disclose.”

-• Changes to presenting authors will be considered until the withdrawal deadline (September 9).
+• Changes to presenting authors will be considered until the withdrawal deadline (September 8).
+Presenting authors may only be changed to an existing co-author or senior author listed on the original submission.

 • The American Academy of Pediatrics does not provide printing services onsite.